E3SM-Project/gdess/README.md

 ```

 🌍 Create conda environment and install dependencies.
-*Note: Replace “myenv” with the preferred name of your environment, e.g. "co2_diagnostics".
+*Note: Replace “myenv” with the preferred name of your environment, e.g. "gdess_env".
 From here on we’ll use “myenv” to refer to our environment.*

 ```shell script